 Ulocladium

-Conidia of Ulocladium spp.
+Conidia of Alternaria atra (previously Ulocladium atrum).

 Morphological description: